joist-orm/joist-orm/docs/docs/testing/test-factories.md

   return newTestInstance(
     em,
     {},
-    { useSingleton: (opts, existing) => existing.name === opts.name },
+    { useExisting: (opts, existing) => existing.name === opts.name },
   );
 }
 ```

-The benefit of using `useSingleton` is that the `existing` param will already be typed to your given entity type (i.e. `PublisherType`), and the `opts` param will be the "post-resolution" opts, i.e. instead of "maybe object literals or maybe object instances", they will be object instances (basically `OptsOf<PublisherType>`), which simplifies the lambda's matching logic.
+The benefit of using `useExisting` is that the `existing` param will already be typed to your given entity type (i.e. `PublisherType`), and the `opts` param will be the "post-resolution" opts, i.e. instead of "maybe object literals or maybe object instances", they will be object instances (basically `OptsOf<PublisherType>`), which simplifies the lambda's matching logic.